mongodb/docs/source/includes/list-tables/integration-configurations.rst

    * - :guilabel:`Microsoft Teams Settings`

-     - Configures |service| to send alerts about your deployment to your `Microsoft Teams <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_
+     - Configures |service| to send alerts about your project to your `Microsoft Teams <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_
        channel.
 You can view these alerts in the `Adaptive Card <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_